Grant Management Solution Based on Microsoft Power Pages

 We broke the portal down into five core areas:

-• Users could create their own accounts using B2C sign-in.
-Grantees could upload supporting documents straight into SharePoint.
+Company registration.
+Grantees could create organization accounts and upload supporting documents straight into SharePoint.

 This set-up made the process smoother for grantees while still giving the client full control over what mattered most.